-Test Kitchen Tip: If you’re planning on serving spring rolls at a party, prep the filling the night before.
+Test Kitchen tip: If you’re planning on serving spring rolls at a party, prep the filling the night before.
 Then wrap the rolls right before the event.

 Now that you know the basics for making a classic spring roll, it’s time to tweak the recipe to your liking.
-Experiment with fun and creative flavors from the farmer’s market.
+Experiment with fun and creative flavors from the farmers market.
 Got a bumper crop of cilantro?
 Toss it into the mix.
 Want to add a different protein like shrimp or chicken.
 Add it right in.

 - Zesty Mango Spring Rolls: Sriracha, mango and avocado give this spring roll recipe a spicy twist.

 - Strawberry Spring Rolls: Stuff thinly sliced spinach, chopped strawberries and crumbled feta in your roll.
 Drizzle with honey and enjoy as a light dessert.

 - Caribbean Vacation Spring Rolls: Try this recipe for a snack that’s bursting with juicy mandarins and island spice.